openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

  .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_colorcoding.png
   :alt: The list of posts with posts showing differently colored backgrounds
-        and callout images
+        and callout images.

 The total number of contributions in the exchange (the post and its responses and comments) appears in each callout image.
 To see the number of contributions that you haven't read yet, move your cursor over the callout image.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_mouseover.png
- :alt: A post with 4 contributions total and a popup that shows only two are
+ :alt: A post with four contributions total, and a popup that shows that only two are unread.
-       unread

 The color-coded callout images appear when you sort the list of posts **by recent activity** or **by most activity**.
 If you sort the list of posts by most votes instead, the number of votes that the post has received appears in place of the callouts.
-See :ref:`Vote for Posts or Responses`.
+For more information, see :ref:`Vote for Posts or Responses`.

 ==============================
 Receive Daily Digests